quentinkhoo/anyas_hanami/README.md

 ## 1. Mission Briefing
 Welcome, agent.
 Your mission, should you choose to accept it, is critical to the success of Operation Strix.

 Anya Forger's academic performance at Eden Academy is... inconsistent.
 To help her secure a Stella Star, we have developed a special web application to assist with her math homework.
-However, to save time, we've built in a "shortcut."

-Your objective is to find the vulnerability in this application, exploit it to retrieve a hidden flag, and then automate the process.
 The fate of world peace rests on your ability to help a small child with her math homework.

+(OOC):
+Your REAL objective is to find the vulnerability in this application, exploit it to retrieve a hidden flag, and then automate the process.

 ## 2. Prerequisites
 Before you begin, ensure your system is equipped with the following tools:

 Docker: To build and manage the application container.

-A local Kubernetes cluster: We recommend kind or minikube.
+A local Kubernetes cluster: We recommend `kind` or `minikube`.

 A scripting language of your choice (e.g., Python, Bash, Go) for the final task.